St Ambrose College: World War II

+Recent history

 In April 2004, after the school's second bid for specialist status in six months failed, the headmaster Michael Thompson accused the Department of Education of bias.
 He claimed that when he asked officials why the bid was unsuccessful, he was told that it was "too Catholic".
 Member of Parliament for Altrincham and Sale West, Graham Brady called for an inquiry to be held.
 In 2005, St Ambrose College gained specialist status in mathematics and computing, allowing it to give precedence to the named subjects and bringing a capital grant of £150,000 as well as an annual allowance of £120,000.
 The money has been spent on computers, projectors and generally modernising the classrooms.